temporalio/documentation/docs-src/concepts/what-is-the-temporal-web-ui.md

 ### Data Encoder

 The Web UI can use the same Data Converter that Workers use for inputs and return values.
-The UI supports both a Remote Codec endpoint and/or the `tctl` plugin port.
+The UI supports both a Remote Codec endpoint and the `tctl` plugin port.